cloudfoundry-community/terraform-provider-cloudfoundry/docs/resources/service_instance.md

 * `json_params` - (Optional, String) Json string of arbitrary parameters.
 Some services support providing additional configuration parameters within the provision request.
 By default, no params are provided.
 * `tags` - (Optional, List) List of instance tags.
 Some services provide a list of tags that Cloud Foundry delivers in [VCAP_SERVICES Env variables](https://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html#VCAP-SERVICES).
 By default, no tags are assigned.
 * `recursive_delete` - (Optional, Bool) Default: `false`.
 If set `true`, Cloud Foundry will delete any service bindings, service keys, and route mappings associated with the service instance.
 This flag should only be set when such dependent resources were provisioned outside of terraform, and need removal to enable deletion of the associated service instance.
+* `replace_on_params_change` - (Optional, Bool) Default: `false`.
+If set `true`, Cloud Foundry will replace the resource on any params change.
+This is useful if the service does support parameter updates.
+* `replace_on_service_plan_change` - (Optional, Bool) Default: `false`.
+If set `true`, Cloud Foundry will replace the resource on any service plan changes.
+Some brokered services do not support plan changes and this allows the provider to handle those cases.

 ## Attributes Reference